mantyni/Drone_Wars/README.md

 # Drone Wars

 ## Introduction
-I made this game as a testbed platform to develop an AI agebt that avoid asteroids and defeats bad robots.
-Currently AI is scripted and the drone agent does not reach very high score.
-Next I will implement Reinforcement Learning model for better results.
-Updates coming soon.
+I made this game as a testbed platform for developing an AI agent that avoids asteroids and defeats bad robots.

+## First iteration, simple heuristic agent behaviour
+The agent follows predefined rules for avoiding incoming asteroids, however, does not reach high scores.
+The reason is because there are a lot of edge cases that would take time to implement agent behaviour for.

 ![Alt text](images/gameplay.gif "Gameplay")

-## Update
+## Second iteration, Reinforcement Learning Deep Q method
-Implemented RL Deep Q method to train the agent.
-The results are great, agent avoids asteroids at high game speed better than human could.
-However, it's not perfect and sometimes a miss happens.
+I have implemented RL Deep Q method to train the agent.
+The results are great, agent avoids asteroids at a very high game speed, better than human could.
+However, it is still not perfect and sometimes a miss happens.

 ![Alt text](images/gameplay_rl.gif "Gameplay_RL")